 This was the first set of bike race photos I've ever taken.
 I had a blast learning as I went.
-Please feel free to leave me your comments or contributions on some of these pages on my web site, so that we can all get digital photo tips from each other.
+Please feel free to leave me your comments or contributions on some of these pages on my website, so that we can all learn from each other.

 There are a ton of places where you can find bike racing to download for free.
 Some of the sites have free and pay-for images.
 Some sites have "attribution required" photos of bike races where you are requested to give the original photographer credit for taking the photos.

 Some gallery sites require you to link back to their site.
 All of these sites give you the opportunity to have rights to some of their photos for a small fee.
 Make sure you read the policies of each site you visit to make sure you're not using an image without following the right actions.

 UNSPLASH.
 Get free downloads of bike race photos from UNSPLASH here.

 PIXABAY.
 Pixabay has thousands of images to choose from if you're looking for photos of racing cyclists.

 PEXELS.
 Another place to get downloads of racing cyclists for free.
 With thousands of images available, Pexels is another good source for photography of racing bicycles.

 ABOUT BRUCE LOVELACE